Things To Do In Dubai

 Living in the desert doesn’t mean you can’t enjoy winter sports, especially in Dubai.

-The best place to shop is the best place to ice-skate, too — Dubai Mall.
+The best place to shop and ice skate is the Dubai Mall.
 The iconic Dubai Mall, the world’s biggest shopping mall, has a complete ice skating stage.

 The largest in Dubai, the Olympic-sized ice rink, is open to all.
 The ice thickness is maintained at 1.5 inches to support the pressure of hundreds of people on it at any given time.
 The rink can theoretically hold the weight of 2000 men.
-Advanced technology monitors the thickness and cooling process to ensure zero compromises regarding safety.
+Advanced technology monitors the thickness and cooling process to ensure zero safety compromises.

 Artificial snowfall adds to the overall skating experience.
 There is a skating school for those who want to pursue the sport; the school provides trainers for hourly classes.
 There are options for group classes and one-on-one with a trainer.
 You can bring your skates or get a pair with your ticket regarding gear.

-The venue also hosts shows and weekly events like hockey matches, musical performances on ice, Disco Night, Figure Skating Lessons, and Beginner classes.
+The venue also hosts shows and weekly events, such as hockey matches, musical performances on ice, Disco Nights, Figure Skating Lessons, and Beginner classes.
 There are seats around the rink for people to sit, relax, and have coffee.

 Yet another place to feel the snowfall in the desert other than Ski Dubai.
 Best place for ice skating in Dubai.
 Visit it even if you are not interested in ice skating for the choreographed shows.